gwgknudayanga/knowledge_to_learn/README.md

 504 frame,604 evframe - too much light crack invisible in evframe, but visible in evframe.
 490 frame,608 evframe   - fast movement in low light.

+# In our yolov6 training we use achor-free concept.Also we keep the Exponential moving average (EMA) of our model weights (self.ema = ModelEMA(model) if self.main_process else None)
+#to improve the model stability and the generalizability.